 The neutrophils of the chicken in this study, which ranged from 20-30% is similar to the values of 29.5-37.5% given by [25] according to the author, an elevated neutrophils is known as neutrophilia, which could be cause by inflammation, corticosteroids and physiologic leucocytosis.
-A decrease is termed neutropenia which could be cause by neutrophils redistribution, decreased neutrophils production and inflammation.
 The eosinophils 0% of the chickens fed sesame seed cake is similar to the values of 0-7% obtained by [25].
 According to [25], increased eosinophils is term eosinophilia which could be cause by parasites, foreign antigen, vaccination and toxins while a decrease is called eosinopenia which could be caused by corticosteroid and toxins.
 The monocyte of the broiler chickens in this study which ranged from 0.66-1.33%, is similar to the values of 0.7-2% given by [25] according to the author an abnormal monocyte is term monocytosis it can be due to a number of different conditions including inflammation, stress and autoimmune disease, while a low monocyte levels are due to a condition called monocytopenia, which is a form of leukopenia.
 The lymphocyte of the chicken in this study which ranged from 65-83% is similar to the values 48.9-79.03% given by [25, 27, 28].
 According to this authors an increase lymphocyte is term lymphophilia which could be cause by chronic antigenic stimulation, lymphoproleferative disease and epinephrine release.
 A decrease is termed lymphopenia which could be cause by corticosteroid (exogenous and endogenous), radiation, acute infection and toxins.
 The basophils of the chickens in this study 0% is similar to the values 0.7-2% reported by [25, 27].
 According to this authors, an increase basophils is termed basophilia which could be cause by severe tissue damage, inflammation, parasitism, severe stress, feed restriction and toxin exposure while a decrease is termed basopenia.

 Serum Biochemistry

 Table 4 Shows the results of the serum parameters and liver function enzymes of broilers chicken fed graded levels of sesame seed cake.
-All the parameters measured were similar among treatment diets.
 The serum albumin, which ranged from 32.67- 36.67 was similar to the range of [29].
 According to the authors, an elevated content of albumin, termed hyperalbuminaemia, is a sign of shock and acute dehydration.
 On the other hand, a depressed value, known as hypoalbuminaemia, is an indication of starvation, maldigestion or malabsorption.

 The globulin of the broiler chickens in this study, which ranged from 22.00 to32.33 g/L is similar to 33 to 33.5g/L reported by [25].
 According to the author, an elevated globulin concentration (hyperglobulinemia) indicates immune stimulation or chronic inflammation with increased globulin product production.
 On the other hand, a low globulin concentration (hypoglobulinemia) indicates low immunoglobulin concentration and can be cause by conditions such as haemorrhage, protein-losing gastro enteropathy, immunosuppression, immunodeficiency syndromes and severe malnutrition.